bafyle/Facepage/README.md

 * Change profile cover picture
 * Search for users or posts
 * Get notifications about likes, comments and friend requests

+## Todo:
+- [ ] better password reset mechanism
+- [x] fix bugs in notifications for the friend request
+- [x] complete the design of the friendship between the users
+- [ ] add styling to these buttons:
+    * send friend request
+    * cancel friend request
+    * unfriend